DQiaole/ZITS_inpainting/README.md

 3. Download the pretrained masked wireframe detection model to the './ckpt' fold.: [LSM-HAWP](https://drive.google.com/drive/folders/1yg4Nc20D34sON0Ni_IOezjJCFHXKGWUW?usp=sharing) ([MST ICCV2021](https://github.com/ewrfcas/MST_inpainting) retrained from [HAWP CVPR2020](https://github.com/cherubicXN/hawp)).
 4. Prepare the wireframes:

-    as the MST train the LSM-HAWP in Pytorch 1.3.1 and it causes [problem](https://github.com/cherubicXN/hawp/issues/31) when tested in Pytorch 1.9, we recommand to inference the lines(wireframes) with torch==1.3.1.
+    as the MST train the LSM-HAWP in Pytorch 1.3.1 and it causes problem ([link](https://github.com/cherubicXN/hawp/issues/31)) when tested in Pytorch 1.9, we recommand to inference the lines(wireframes) with torch==1.3.1.
 If the line detection is not based on torch1.3.1, the performance may drop a little.
     ```
     conda create -n wireframes_inference_env python=3.6
     conda activate wireframes_inference_env